 Obviously, you can also choose to read them just within a category or tag you are interested in, or by search results of a keyword or phrase using the Search box.
 To read stories by publication dates instead, use < Prev or Next > buttons, page number links or << and >> arrows near the page ends.

 Hover your mouse over hotlinks within stories to read more information which appears in info bubbles, or to see where the information/stats used in the story were sourced from.
-Click on these hotlinks to go directly to those resources.
+Click on these hotlinks to go directly to those external/internal resources.

 For example, the keyword Oil may be linked with different types of stories.
 A mining story (Real-Life Category) has oil drilling.
 A cooking story (How To Category) uses cooking oil.
 A business or news story (Business or Real Life category respectively) may be talking about bribes, as in oiling the palms etc.